- BBguns and the Law & Regulation

 for more info see our article "are bb guns dangerous"

 if you shoot someone else's stuff and it gets broken or damaged by a bb pellet, intentionally or recklessly, it could be classed as Criminal Damage!

-Never ever take a gun in to town.
+Never ever take any type of gun into town.

 Moving your bb gun around

 One of the most important things for you to buy along with your bb gun is something to move it around in.
 You should never just go walking around with your gun on full display in the street. even if your travelling in a car because if someone reports it, you could have armed police on you in a flash.
 As most of the bb guns we sell can easily be mistaken for the real thing.
 But aside to the dangers of mistaken identity they are very useful and will protect your gun in transit, making gun bags and cases an essential part of kit.

 With the VCR bill introduced October 2007, the law as it stands in the UK: (7)A realistic imitation firearm brought into Great Britain shall be liable to forfeiture under the customs and excise Acts.
 (1) A person is guilty of an offence if (d) he brings a realistic imitation firearm into Great Britain.
 (9)An offence under this section shall be punishable, on summary conviction (a) in England and Wales, with imprisonment for a term not exceeding 51 weeks or with a fine not exceeding level 5 on the standard scale, or both.
 We ONLY sell UK legal products and all our guns are 2 tones with one colour being bright orange which excludes them from the new laws.